SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** advanced

+    - **Changelog:**

+        - 23/01/2024 - minor - Adding elements to increase detection and filters to reduce false positives.

 ??? abstract "Microsoft Office Spawning Script"

     Detects Microsoft Office process (word, excel, powerpoint) spawning wscript.exe or cscript.exe.
 This typically indicates the parent process launched a malicious macro, or run an exploit.
 This infection vector is very common and could lead to the deployment of harmful malware.